Measuring Human Perception to Improve Open Set Recognition: Discussion and Future Work

-We described a new method for improving OSR performance using measurements of human perception.
-Specifically, we examined a training regime for machine learning that incorporated a psychophysical loss function and a network architecture that supported variable RT measurements to enforce biological fidelity in the processing time of input images.
-Experiments showed that by adding an additional information stream --- human RT associated with the recognition of known samples --- the resulting model generalized better in object recognition settings where limited training data and a large amount of novelty were present.
+While our method is applied to a limited number of training samples in this study, it is also possible to utilize the psychophysical loss function on larger datasets (including those with outlier samples~\cite{Deep_Anomaly_Detection_with_Outlier_Exposure}).
+We argue that human RT can still improve model performance, because it provides extra information for deciding whether a sample should be known or unknown.
+It is worth mentioning that with a larger training dataset, a larger number of RT measurements may be necessary.
+Limitations for the proposed method are focused around the data collection.
+For instance, if a large amount of human data is required then the data collection process can be very time consuming.
+Further, the collected human data is task specific, and is difficult to transfer to other applications.
+However, these are opportunities for future work.

 Turning to humans as a reference point for OSR problems is a promising new direction of work, and our results hint at the potential other experimental practices from the field of psychology might have in providing information beyond simple labels to supervised learning.
 Gaze measurement has already been suggested as one data stream~\cite{zhang2018agil}.
 More intriguing though is the measurement of pupil dynamics.
 A recent study has shown that movement of the pupil can be used as an index of mental effort exertion~\cite{pupil}, and thus could be another indicator of the patterns of error in training data.

+There is also work that looks at the relationship between human behavior and machine learning models beyond RT, suggesting that human perception does not always align with model decisions.
+Geirhos et al.~\cite{Generalisation_in_humans} suggest that humans and computer vision models process information in different ways, and Kotseruba et al.~\cite{saliency_model} argue that training CNNs with psychophysical data does not improve the performance of saliency models.
+This research provides a foundation for exploring what types of tasks can benefit from psychophysics and alternative ways to incorporate human behavior into algorithms.
 With RT, we are just scratching the surface.

 \ifCLASSOPTIONcompsoc